 The scammers will always put pressure on the grandparents by claiming that time is of the essence.
 Often, someone will join the call (but only for a few seconds).
 He’ll quickly say “I’m your grandson” (grandsons are much more frequently targeted than granddaughters).
 And then maybe add a few words more like “Please send the money.”
 The grandson will probably pretend to be crying too in order to disguise his voice.
 That will put pressure the grandparents even more.
 And then the scammer will tell the grandparents to transfer the money by wire or as gift cards (because they are hard to trace).
 Or, increasingly in cash via a parcel delivery service.
 Finally, they’ll tell the grandparents not to tell anything to the parents, at the grandson’s request.

 Another version of grandparent scams plays on the perceived honesty of the elderly.
 One example is scammers posing as census takers.
 They first will ask their intended victims the types of questions that we expect from census takers: The names of everyone residing at the address, their dates and places of birth, occupations.
 And as the conversation comes to an end, after they gain the victim’s trust, they will ask for a credit card or bank account number — to be able to confirm the information with the bank, they’ll say.
 But that’s baloney.
 No census requires such personal information.
-Scammers do in order to steal your money.
+Scammers will do or say anything in order to steal your money.